EzyGang/py-cachify/docs/tutorial/cached-decorator/reset-attribute.md

 ## How to

-Now it's type to see some ✨magic✨ happen.
+Now it's time to see some ✨magic✨ happen.

 You could've wondered: